alexisjtoledo/Csharp-basic-CRUD/README.md

 # My First C-Sharp CRUD

-Learning how to do a CRUD in Visual Studio with C#, Windows Forms and MS SQL Server
+Learning how to do a CRUD in Visual Studio with C#, Windows Forms and MS SQL Server.